-CIRCUIT BREAKER BOXES
+CIRCUIT BREAKER BOXES:

-For the Phaeton, interior 120 VAC and 12 VDC breaker boxes (Figure 10-1) vary depending on your specific floorplan, however, in most floor plans, they are located in the rear closet.
+For the Phaeton, interior 120 VAC and 12 VDC breaker boxes (Figure 10-3) vary depending on your specific floorplan, however in most floor plans, they are located in the rear closet.

 The circuit breakers and associated fuses are installed to protect the electrical system of the motorhome from any overloads.
 Do not attempt to change the electrical circuitry or to add appliances yourself.
 Consult an authorized Tiffin Motorhomes representative to determine whether any changes you desire are appropriate and acceptable.
+The 120V breakers protect all appliances and 120V outlets in the motorhome, such as microwaves, air conditioners, washer and dryer, vacuum cleaners, etc. Fusing is provided for the following 12 VDC circuits: all interior decorative and overhead lighting, water heater, TV switching box, slide-out lights, power roof vents, monitor panel, and the passenger side console switch panel.

-Figure 10-1: Circuit Breaker Boxes
+Figure 10-3: Circuit Breaker Box